powersync-community/powergit/packages/cli/README.md

 # Powergit CLI (`powergit`)

-`powergit` ships the `git-remote-powergit` remote helper.
-Once a `powergit::...` remote is added, you use normal Git commands (`git push`, `git fetch`) and the helper streams data to PowerSync.
-The `powergit` CLI itself is only needed for setup (login/profile management) and optional diagnostics like `powergit sync`.
+`powergit` ships `git-remote-powergit` (a Git remote helper) plus a small CLI for login/profile management.
+Once a `powergit::...` remote is configured, you use normal Git commands (`git push`, `git fetch`) and the helper streams data into Powergit’s Supabase/PowerSync stack.

 ## Quick start (hosted PowerSync)